wandb/docs/docs/guides/app/features/system-metrics.md

 psutil.Process(pid).cpu_percent() / psutil.cpu_count()
 ```

+W&B assigns a `cpu` tag to this metric.

 ### CPU Percent
 CPU usage of the system on a per-core basis.
 The metric is computed using the `psutil` library as: